Phoenix-Protocol-Group/phoenix-frontend/packages/state/README.md

 # State Package

 The State package is a collection of state management utilities for the Phoenix Frontend project.
-It utilizes React Query, a powerful library for managing and caching asynchronous data.
-The package includes various providers that integrate with React Query and enable efficient state management across the application.
+It utilizes Zustand, a powerful library for managing and caching asynchronous data.
-This package started heavily inspired by [soroban-react](https://github.com/esteblock/soroban-react).

 ## Installation